simonqhughes/mbed-ls/CONTRIBUTING.md

 9. Pull request merged successfully.

 ### Code review
 The code review process is designed to catch both style and domain specific issues.
-It is also designed to follow and respect definition of done.
-Please make sure your code follows the source code style you are modifying.
+It is also designed to follow and respect the _definition of done_.
+Please make sure your code follows the style of the source code you are modifying.
 Each pull request must be reviewed by the gate-keeper before we can merge it to the master branch.
 ## Issues and bug reporting
 Please report all bugs using the Issues tab on the GitHub webpage.
 It will help us to collaborate on issues more promptly.
-One of our gate-keepers (developers responsible for quality and repository) will review the issue and assign a label to it such as bug, enhancement, help wanted or wontfix.
+One of our gate-keepers (developers responsible for quality and the repository) will review the issue and assign a label such as _bug_, _enhancement_, _help wanted_ or _wontfix_.
 # How to contribute
 You can either file a bug, help fix a bug or propose a new feature (or enhancement) and implement it yourself.
 If you want to contribute please:
 * Bug reports: File a bug report in the Issues tab of this repo to let us know there are problems with our code.